symbol/symbol-docs/source/guides/blockchain/listening-new-blocks.rst

 Method #01: Using WebSockets
 ****************************

 1. First, we need to create a bidirectional link between our client application and the REST Gateway.
-To do so, open a new :ref:`WebSocket connection <websockets>` connection .
+To do so, open a new :ref:`WebSocket connection <websockets>` connection.

 .. code-block:: typescript